2018 Mid-American Conference football season

 The 2018 Mid-American Conference football season will be the 73rd season for the Mid-American Conference (MAC). and is part of the 2018 NCAA Division I FBS football season.
 The season will begin on August 30 and will end on November 24.
 The entire schedule was released on February 22.
 The MAC Championship Game will be held on November 30, 2018.

-Previous season

-In 2017, Akron won the East Division with a 6–2 conference record while Toledo won the West Division with a 7–1 conference record.
-Toledo defeated Akron in the MAC Championship game.

 Preseason

 Preseason poll

 The MAC Preseason Media Poll was released at the MAC Media Day on July 24, 2018 in Detroit, Michigan.